jerrygems/spyshell/README.md

 # spyshell
-a customized shell for fans of spiderman
+A customized shell for fans of spiderman